M

 malediction (noun)

 A magical word or phrase uttered with the intention of bringing about evil or destruction; a curse.
-(OD)
+(NOA)

 malfeasance (noun)

 Wrongdoing or misconduct, especially by a public official.
-(OD)
+(NOA)

 Wrongdoing.
 (OED)